Diet & Weight Loss

 How high you are

-No we're not talking about the wave of pot legalization sweeping the country (although that probably would affect your weight too) but rather how high up you live.
-There's a reason that Colorado is the both the slimmest and the steepest state in the nation.
+No we’re not talking about the wave of pot legalization sweeping the country (although that probably would affect your weight too) but rather how high up you live.
+There’s a reason that Colorado is the both the slimmest and the steepest state in the nation.
 The altitude at which you live is strongly correlated with your weight, with each gain in altitude corresponding with a drop in weight, according to a study done by the U.S. Air Force.
-But don't sell your beach-front property and head for the hills just yet—the effect can be balanced out by other factors known to prevent against obesity where you live, like outdoor greenery, strong social ties, and opportunities to go outside.
-Case in point: Hawaii is the third thinnest state in America, and it's the definition of sea level.
+But don’t sell your beach-front property and head for the hills just yet—the effect can be balanced out by other factors known to prevent against obesity where you live, like outdoor greenery, strong social ties, and opportunities to go outside.
+Case in point: Hawaii is the third thinnest state in America, and it’s the definition of sea level.
+And you’d ever guess where the fattest cities in America are.

 It’s a generation thing